How does the On Board Unit work?

 You can return your OBU by sending it back per post.
 Just log in into the RUP, and follow the process (return address is provided in the RUP).
 Returning at a Service Point is possible too.
-The OBU must be returned in good condition, as well as the cable and the battery of the OBU, in order to get your deposit reimbursed.
+The OBU must be returned in good condition, as well as the cable, the battery and the suction cups of the OBU, in order to get your deposit reimbursed.
 Your deposit will be refunded at the latest 30 days after the OBU has been returned in good condition and if a valid bank account (IBAN and BIC) number has been entered in the RUP or at the Service Point.

 IMPORTANT!
 Please check if you have specified your bank details on the Road User Portal.
 We can’t process the refund without valid bank account details.

 You are not allowed to break the seal of the battery compartment in any circumstances, except if you chose a fixed installation (it is then allowed to do so to replace the external power cable and to remove the battery.

 You are only allowed to remove the rechargeable battery if you are required to do so due to safety regulations (ADR/ATEX transport).

 For more information, please read the manual Return an OBU.